Multi-fidelity Machine Learning Interatomic Potentials for Charged Point Defects

 We attribute these failures to two key discrepancies between current foundation models and defect physics: a domain gap in the training data, and the absence of charge-state descriptors in the model architectures.
 First, foundation force fields are trained predominantly on closed-shell bulk structures, so they tend to treat point defects as steric voids instead of electronically active centers that drive local reconstruction.
-In the neutral state of $V_{\text{Sb}}$ (Fig. \ref{fig_1}(b)), removing an Sb atom introduces three holes that drive a covalent reconstruction into a Se trimer with a bond angle of 110$^\circ$ through electron sharing.
+In the neutral state of $V_{\text{Sb(1)}}$ (Fig. \ref{fig_1}(b)), removing an Sb atom introduces three holes that drive a covalent reconstruction into a Se trimer with a bond angle of 110$^\circ$ through electron sharing.
 Since these electronic environments are absent from the bulk training data, none of the tested \ac{MLIPs} reproduces this reconstruction correctly.
 Instead, they tend to relax into high-symmetry, bulk-like configurations or fall into a spurious local minimum with a bond angle near 99$^\circ$.
+This shows that even neutral defects, which dominate the existing \ac{MLIP} literature, are already challenging cases for current foundation models.
 Second, standard \ac{MLIPs} represent the total energy as a function of atomic positions and species without incorporating any charge information.
 As a result, they assign identical local forces and energies to configurations with the same local geometry, collapsing charge-dependent \ac{PESs} into a single landscape.
-Even for the fully ionized $q = -3$ state (Fig. \ref{fig_1}(c)), which corresponds to a closed-shell configuration with no localized charge and minimal structural reconstruction, the models still fail to identify the correct minimum.
+Even for the fully ionized $q = -3$ state (Fig. \ref{fig_1}(c)), which corresponds to a closed-shell configuration with no localized charge and minimal structural reconstruction, the models still fail to identify the DFT reference minimum.
 Although they perform slightly better in this regime with lower \ac{RMSD} values, all predictions still exceed the 0.1 Å threshold.
 This improvement arises from the models' preference for low-distortion geometries close to the bulk structure environments.
 Without explicit descriptors for the charge state, the models cannot distinguish the charge-induced relaxation from the pristine structure.